songlab-cal/CherryML/README.md

 The `cache_dir` is used to store intermediate computations for future runs.
 Caching is transparent to the user; just make sure to use a different `cache_dir` for different datasets.
 If not provided, a temporary directory will be used as the caching directory (in which case all intermediate data will be lost).

-If you have not estimated trees and site rates already, cherryml will do that for you using FastTree.
+If you have not estimated trees and site rates already, CherryML will do that for you using FastTree.
 You can simply run:

 ```
 python -m cherryml \